oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Initialization and Discovery
 ----------------------------

-The driver must be initialized by calling Init before any other function.
-This function will load and initialize all Level-Zero driver(s) in the system for all threads in the current process.
+The driver(s) must be initialized by calling ::${x}Init before calling any other API function.
+This function will load all Level-Zero driver(s) in the system into memory for the current process, for use by all Host threads.
 Simultaneous calls to ::${x}Init are thread-safe and only one instance of driver(s) will be loaded per-process.
-This function will allow queries of the available driver instances in the system.

 The following pseudo-code demonstrates a basic initialization and device discovery sequence: